-Table 1 and Table 2 show the percentage in two standards of growth which exceeded a positive growth rate and global average for the economic growth rate of these countries.
-First, when it saw for each year, many countries of negative growth were seen in 1998 and 2009 with an economic crisis.
-However, in comparison with a global average, since the economic crisis in 1998 was mainly Asia, below in the average, more than half has become.
-Second, it is a positive growth rate in many countries the first stage of the 2000s, and the ratio of the country which exceeds a global average is also stable.
-Third, about the economic growth rate of each region in 1990 and afterwards, China, India, Lao, and Vietnam were positive growth rates during the periods.
-On the other hand, in Brunei, Japan, and Russia, about 1/4 of the period was negative growth.
-It turns out easily economic growth of Japan is very low.
-Second, in comparison with a global average, China and Lao have realized economic growth which always exceeds a global average during the period.
-On the other hand, Brunei, Canada, Euro, Japan, and the United States are less than the global average in many periods.
-This analysis is very simple, however, a possibility of both contagion and the decoupling is suggested.
+Table 1 and Table 2 show the percentage in two standards of growth, one exceeding a positive growth rate, and the other a global average of these countries.
+First on Table 1, for each year you can appreciate the countries’ results, and the contraction of the economy in 1998 and on 2009, portraying an economic crisis.
+Additionally in 1998, in comparison with the global average, because the economic crisis was mainly in Asia, their growth rates were below average, the Asian continent contracted more than half its economy.
+Second, there was a continued growth rate in many countries, as you can see in Table 1, in the first years of the 2000s, the majority of the countries exceeded the global average, and their performance was also stable.
+Third, Table 2 shows the economic growth rate of each region in 1990 and afterwards, China, India, Laos, and Vietnam had positive growth rates during these periods.
+On the other hand, in Brunei, Japan, and Russia, about 1/4 of the period had a reduction of the economy.
+It turns out that the economic growth of Japan was very low.
+Fourth, in comparison with the global average, China and Laos are the only ones that have fulfilled economic growth every year.
+On the other hand, Brunei, Canada, the European Union, Japan, and the United States recorded less than the global average in many years.
+This analysis is simple, however, a possibility of both a contagion and a decoupling could be discerned.

 3. Model and Simulation

-Under such backgrounds, this study quantitatively analyzes the influence on the economic shock in some country to the other country, at the same time the possibility of influence to an opposite direction is pursued supposing the case where an economic shock occurs under uncertainty.
-The model is employed in General Algebraic Modeling System (GAMS) code which Rutherford (2010) advocates using the database of GTAP.
+Under such a context, this study quantitatively analyzes the economic shock influence from some countries to other countries, at the same time the possibility of a reduction in the rate of growth is presumed when an economic shock occurs under uncertainty.
+The model employed is the general algebraic modeling system (GAMS) code which Rutherford (2010) advocates, this study also uses the trade data from the GTAP.

-Data of GTAP can be taken out every variable independently, when these are indicated by a structure of the input-output table, it will be shown by Table 3.
-To use the GTAP database, it is necessary to aggregate production factor, production sector, and the region first.
-In this study, the production factor did not aggregate, however, as shown in Table 4, it aggregates 18 commodities (production sectors) and 20 regions (countries).
-Especially, the typical country of Asia is made independent, respectively.
+Data from the GTAP can be taken out independently, when these variables indicate a structure of the input-output table, shown in Table 3.
+To use the GTAP database, it is necessary to first aggregate the production factor, the production sector, and the regions.
+In this study, the production factor was not aggregated.
+However, Table 4 aggregates 18 commodities (production sectors) and 20 regions (countries).
+These are specific to the typical Asian country’s economic sectors, these industries are added to the GTAP calculation, the selection of industries has been made independently by the author

-However, when making 2007 the base year, there is a very big problem more than the nearest.
-That is because Chinese GDP is smaller than Japanese GDP.
-Chinese GDP passes Japan in 2010.
-Therefore, it is more desirable to use a nearest data base.
-GTAP is making publish GTAP 9 Data Base including reference year of 2011 already, but it is not efficient to wait new data to be published.
-Therefore, the way to make them renew GTAP data is considered using the economic growth rate published until 2014.
+However, when making 2007 the base year, a problem surges of not using the most recent data.
+That is because the Chinese gross domestic product (GDP) was smaller than the Japanese GDP in that year.
+The Chinese GDP passed Japan’s in 2010.
+Therefore, it is more desirable to use a recent data base.
+The GTAP has already published the GTAP 9 database, which includes the reference year of 2011, but it is not efficient to wait for new data to be published.
+Therefore, to renew the GTAP data, this study considered updating the report to 2014.

-In this study, we suggest our estimation procedure for making 2014 data based on 2007 data.
+We worked the estimation of 2014 data based on the 2007 data.

-1. Multiply using growth rate of Table 5 for “vom”, “vfm”, “vdfm”, “vifm”, “vxmd” and “vtwr” of Table 3.
+1. Multiply the items using the growth rate of Table 5 for “vom”, “vfm”, “vdfm”, “vifm”, “vxmd” and “vtwr” of Table 3.

-2. Estimating adjustment parameter from condition of vom = vdfm + rtfd + vifm + rtfi + vfm + rtf + rto of Table 3.
+2. Estimating the adjustment parameter from the condition of vom = vdfm + rtfd + vifm + rtfi + vfm + rtf + rto of Table 3.

-3. Recalculate “vfm”, “vdfm”, “vifm”.
+3. Recalculate the “vfm”, “vdfm”, “vifm”.

-4. Estimating adjustment parameter from condition of vifm = vxmd + vtwr + rtxs + rtms of Table 3.
+4. Estimating the adjustment parameters from conditions of vifm = vxmd + vtwr + rtxs + rtms of Table 3.

-5. Recalculate “vxmd”, “vtwr”, “vst” (aggregate of “vtwr”).
+5. Recalculate the “vxmd”, “vtwr”, “vst” (aggregate of “vtwr”).